mindspore-ai/ms-operator/README.md

 cd examples/ && kubectl apply -f ms-mnist.yaml
 ```

-The job is simply importing MindSpore packges, the dataset is already included in the `MNIST_Data` folder, executing only one epoch and printing result which should only consume little time.
+The job is simply importing MindSpore packages, the dataset is already included in the `MNIST_Data` folder, executing only one epoch and printing result which should only consume little time.
 After the job completed, you should be able to check the job status and see the result logs.
 You can check the source training code in `examples/` folder.
 ```
 kubectl get pod msjob-mnist && kubectl logs msjob-mnist
 ```